w3cj/kitboga-codejam25-word-problem-captcha/README.md

 6. No requests for resources outside of your repository, except for well-known javascript libraries from a CDN (jsdelivr, unpkg, googleapis, etc).
 Aside from these, include all the assets you need in your repository, such as fonts, icons and everything else.
 If you have a specific idea which requires access to the Internet, perhaps to fetch live stock market data for example, then try to fake it.
 If it's important to you to make external requests, talk to us about it in Discord.
 7. When submitting your code, please tell us about every feature, even "easter eggs".
 No surprises!
 8. WebAssembly and Web Workers are not allowed.
+9. Do not include minified code; this includes code generated from build tools like Vite (see also [disabling minification](https://vite.dev/config/build-options#build-minify)) or WebPack.
+Prefer not using any build tools, if possible.

 ## Discord
 Please feel free to join the Kitboga discord, and hang out in the #code-jam channel.
 That's a great place to ask for help, and it will be useful if we need to contact you about your submission for whatever reason.